fetchai/agents-aea/docs/hacking-an-agent.md

 ```

 ## Running the agent
-If you now run this pythong script file, you should see this output:
+If you now run this python script file, you should see this output:

     No protocol found.
     No skill found.